 Guides and porters are essential for the trek.
 The remote trails of the trek is a challenge for even the most experienced trekkers.
 Hence, there is a chance of getting lost along the trails.
 A guide will help you immensely during the trek as they are your best companion.
 The Annapurna Circuit guides also help you with emergencies like accidents and injuries.

-You should stay hydrated while trekking majestic landscapes of the region.
-Drinking water is essential in the high altitude treks as they provide enough oxygen in your body and help you tackle altitude sickness with ease.
+You should stay hydrated while trekking the majestic landscapes of the region.
+Drinking water is essential in the high-altitude treks as they provide enough oxygen in your body and help you tackle altitude sickness with ease.

 Moreover, you can carry a hot water thermos with you along the trek so that you can drink water whenever necessary.
 Since the tap water is not suitable for drinking, you should boil the water before drinking or use water purification tablets.

 Annapurna Circuit in winter requires proper packing and preparation.
 The right amount and quality of trekking gear will ensure a safe and comfortable trekking experience.
-Some of the trekking gear required for the trek include trekking pants, trekking jackets, windcheaters, full sleeve shirts, waterproof trekking shirts, down jacket, winter hat, thermals, trekking boots, and others.
+Some of the trekking gear required for the trek include trekking pants, trekking jackets, windcheaters, full sleeve shirts, waterproof trekking shirts, down jackets, winter hats, thermals, trekking boots, and others.